Abstinence from sexual activity is a healthy choice and an effective way of avoiding pregnancy and HIV/STDs.

 - Responding to parents’ needs.
 Nearly 90% of North Carolina public school parents feel it’s important for schools to provide messages about both abstinence and contraception.

-- All adults should remember that young people become sexually active for a variety of complex reasons.
+- All adults should remember that young people become sexually active for a variety of complex reasons, and some experience sexual assault and abuse.
 Abstinence can and should be addressed in a way that does not degrade a person’s worth or make them a “bad” person if they are or have been sexually active.

 Read more on our position on abstinence-only education in our issue statement on Sex Education.